Virtualized: The Fervors

 As for concertgoers to their shows, Croxford and Almond want the audience to receive a simple but critical message from their music.
 “We just want them to rock out and have a good time; hoping the music gets the emotions going,” Almond says.
 “That is where we got the name Fervors, after all.”
 With such an intense emotional descriptor as a band name, The Fervors deliver a unique sound that is just as captivating to listen to as other bands that have been on Desert Daze’s past bills.

 This is The Fervor’s first time headlining a SLUG Virtualized Showcase.
 With this being the photography issue, there is not another genre than psychedelic that pairs better with visual stimulation.
 Alongside the eccentricity of Valerie Rose Sterrett and Skumbudz will make this a virtual show you will not want to miss.
-You can catch them on March 19 at 8 p.m. on SLUG Mag’s YouTube channel.
+Watch their performance below, or on SLUG Mag’s YouTube channel.